parmenashp/mitsuakyBot/README.md

 # mitsuakyBot

-Personal Discord bot for servers I like
+Personal discord bot for servers that I like